Amazing flavors stand within these Phyllo Triangles with Gorgonzola and Rosemary appetizer bites.

 - 4 ounces crumbled Gorgonzola cheese

-- 1 whole green onion, finely minced (white & light green parts only)
+- 1 whole green onion, finely minced (white & light green parts)

 - 1/2 tablespoon finely minced fresh rosemary